lukemcmack/hollywood5/README.md

 <h2 align="center">🎬 Project Description</h2>

 <p align="justify">
 Our goal is to build a model that predicts whether an Oscar-nominated film will win its category, based on audience sentiment and engagement.
-We use natural language processing (NLP) on Letterboxd reviews to extract patterns in how viewers talk about nominated films.
-The hypothesis is that emotional tone, review volume, and fan engagement—combined with basic film metadata—can reveal subtle signals that align with Oscar outcomes.
+We use data from Letterboxd reviews to extract patterns in how viewers talk about nominated films.
+The hypothesis is that emotional tone, review volume, and fan engagement — combined with basic film metadata — can reveal subtle signals that align with Oscar outcomes.
 By focusing on reviews published only before each year's ceremony, we aim to simulate a real-world prediction setting.
 </p>

 ---